MemTest86 Technical Information

-(Pro version only) Memory test parameters can also be set via a configuration file that is loaded on startup, without the need to manually configure the memory tests every time MemTest86 is run.
+(Pro and Site Edition only) Memory test parameters can also be set via a configuration file (mt86.cfg) that is loaded on startup, without the need to manually configure the memory tests every time MemTest86 is run.
 This is useful especially in testing environments where memory tests need to be executed in an automated fashion without user intervention.
+The mt86.cfg config file need to be placed into the EFI\BOOT folder on the USB drive.
 The following is an example of a MemTest86 configuration file:

 At the end of the test, a summary of the test results is displayed, as shown in the following screenshot: